God the Son

 Christ in Glory with Four Saints and a Donor (c.
 1492 painting by Ghirlandaio) depicts God the Son seated in Heaven.

 God the Son (Θεὸς ὁ Υἱός, Deus Filius) or God the Word (Θεὸς ὁ Λόγος, Deus Verbum) is the second Person of the Trinity in Christian theology.
 According to mainstream Christian doctrine, God the Son, in the form of Jesus Christ, is the incarnation of the eternal, pre-existent divine Logos (Koine Greek for "word") through whom all things were created.
-Although the precise term "God the Son" does not appear in the Bible, it serves as a theological designation expressing the understanding of Jesus as a part of the Trinity, distinct yet united in essence with God the Father and God the Holy Spirit (the first and third Persons of the Trinity respectively).
+Although the precise term "God the Son" does not appear in the Bible, it serves as a theological designation expressing the understanding of Jesus as the second person of the Trinity, distinct yet united in essence with God the Father and God the Holy Spirit (the first and third Persons of the Trinity respectively).

+The Son is the radiance of God’s glory and the exact representation of His being, sustaining all things by His powerful Word.
+After He had provided purification for sins, He sat down at the right hand of the Majesty in heaven.